 Bond Market Outlook

-Even as a positive election result in Greece has minimised concerns over the country’s potential quick exit from the Eurozone, we believe there is a long way to go in solving the region’s issues.
-In the near-term, investor risk appetite is likely to be given a boost, which should benefit riskier segments of the bond market like high yield and emerging market debt, but investors should be cautioned that bouts of volatility are likely to continue as various “fixes” for the currency-bloc are debated and implemented.
 We continue to advocate investors maintain exposure to both the safer segments of fixed income for stability, as well as the riskier segments of fixed income, which have the potential to significantly enhance the yield on one’s portfolio.
-We maintain a preference for SGD-hedged classes or SGD-focused fixed income funds which are structured or managed to guard against unexpected losses due to currency depreciation against the SGD.
+The ongoing volatility in currency markets has highlighted the importance of currency risk management, and investors will do well to consider SGD-hedged classes or SGD-focused fixed income funds which are structured or managed to guard against unexpected losses due to currency depreciation against the SGD.
 Currently, hedging costs are minimal due to the low interest rate differential, while low yields available in the various fixed income segments coupled with strong currency market volatility are also reasons pointing investors towards SGD-hedged or SGD-focused fixed income offerings on the platform.

 Recommended Fixed Income Funds: